 \subsubsection{Environment}

-The radio galaxy CGCG 138-001 at a redshift of $z = 0.04798 \pm 0.00001$ \citep{sdss2007} (see Figure~\ref{fig:CGCG138-001}) was initially proposed as a potential host of LXT~240402A \citep{36016}, based on its spatial proximity to the LEIA localization and its relatively close distance.
-Subsequent optical and X-ray counterpart localizations shifted the position away from this system, yet on probabilistic grounds CGCG 138-001 remains a plausible host candidate with $P_{cc}\approx$3\% \citep{Dichiara2020}.
+The radio galaxy CGCG 138-001 at a redshift of $z = 0.04798 \pm 0.00001$ \citep{sdss2007} (see Figure~\ref{fig:CGCG138-001}) was initially proposed as a potential host of LXT~240402A \citep{36016}, based on its spatial proximity to the LEIA localisation and its relatively close distance.
+Subsequent optical and X-ray counterpart localisations shifted the position away from this system, yet on probabilistic grounds CGCG 138-001 remains a plausible host candidate with $P_{cc}\approx$3\% \citep{Dichiara2020}.

-The galaxy exhibits a smooth spheroidal and slightly disturbed morphology, with no signs of ongoing star formation or disk-like substructures (Figure~\ref{fig:field}).
+The galaxy exhibits a smooth spheroidal and slightly disturbed morphology, with no signs of ongoing star formation or disc-like substructures (Figure~\ref{fig:field}).
 Its spectrum displays a red continuum with strong absorption features detected in the optical band (Figure~\ref{fig:CGCG138-001}), including the Calcium H and K lines (Ca II ($\lambda$3933, 3968), the G band (CH $\lambda$4300), the Sodium D doublet (Na I $\lambda$5889, 5895) and the Magnesium triplet (Mg I b $\lambda$5167, 5173, 5184), indicating an evolved and metal-rich stellar population (see Figure~\ref{fig:CGCG138-001}).
-Such an old and massive stellar population provides the ideal conditions for the formation of compact-object binaries capable of producing a merger \citep[e.g.,][]{Mapelli2018}.
+Such an old and massive stellar population provides the ideal conditions for the formation of compact-object binaries capable of producing a merger \citep[e.g.][]{Mapelli2018}.